- This event has passed.

 The Association of Philadelphia Tour Guides (APT) is planning an all-day event on Saturday, November 12, with speakers and panels covering current topics of interest in Philadelphia.
 In this new post-covid world, how will Philadelphia retain its global importance?
 What initiatives are on the horizon and what impact will they have on tourists and residents?
 What information can be shared with tour guides, other tourism professionals, and members of the public to enable them to promote the city to visitors in the best possible way?

-Panel and speaker sessions will focus on current trends and upcoming initiatives involving tourism, the state of Philadelphia today, development and revitalization, arts and culture, the nation’s 250th birthday celebrations, and the food scene.
+Panel and speaker sessions will focus on current trends and upcoming initiatives involving tourism, development and revitalization, arts and culture, the nation’s 250th birthday celebrations, and the food scene.
 The event will be held at the First Unitarian Church (2125 Chestnut Street).
 It seems appropriate for tour guides to learn about Philadelphia’s current initiatives in a building designed by Frank Furness who would have certainly thought he was meeting the needs of the rising industrial city – and the event falls on his birthday!
 Click here for the official event flyer: Philly Forward Flyer.

 The following panels and speakers are confirmed: